hunibunny/ShaderView/README.md

 };
 ```
 #### Default definition of fragment shader
 Here is a template that ensures compatibility with the package.
+When customizing shaders, keep the parameters the same except for shaderInput.
+ShaderInput can be replaced with a custom one, more about it in Customizing shader input section below.
   ```metal
 fragment float4 customFragmentShader(VertexOutput in [[stage_in]],
                               constant Viewport& viewport [[buffer(0)]],